Sign In / Sign Out

 Graduate students at ASU will qualify for admission to the certificate program by maintaining good standing in a cooperating department and completing an application specific to the GIS Certificate.

 No, only graduate students.

-A minimum of 16 credit hours consisting of three required and two elective courses (three credit hours each) plus a Capstone seminar (one credit hour) is required to complete the GIS Certificate.
+A minimum of 15 credit hours consisting of one core, two required and two elective courses (three credit hours each) is required to complete the GIS Certificate.
 Courses that will comprise the Certificate curriculum, associated Learning Outcomes, and approved electives are listed here

 Just like the list of courses in the graduate catalog, the list of courses that we have on the Curricula page are potential courses and may or may no be offered every semester for a variety of reasons.
 For detailed information on the availability of courses, it is best to contact the individual department associated with each course.

 We encourage all interested student to take one of the level one required courses.
 After taking the course and deciding on a research topic, if you and your committee believe that GIS is a vital part of your research, we would encourage you to pursue the GIS certificate program in addition to your degree.